-From the regulatory viewpoint, it is important that decisions influencing the investment level of the firms are based upon economic efficiency.
+From the regulatory viewpoint, it is important that decisions influencing the investments of the firms are based upon economic efficiency.
 For example, the cost of reducing service interruptions through investments should be lower than the socio-economic costs of service interruption.
 In effect, the regulator seeks an efficient level of investment in the grid although realising this goal through regulation is a challenging task.
-On the one hand, theory does not provide clear indications of the conditions under which "efficient" levels of investment are achieved and which factors lead to over or underinvestment (von Hirschhausen, 2008).
-On the other hand, the empirical evidence from cases of overinvestment or underinvestment is rare.
-Therefore, the outcome of incentive regulation regarding investments is ambiguous, and that regulators, in practice, tend to adopt a combination of different incentive mechanisms in order to achieve their objectives.
+This is because theory does not provide clear indications of the conditions under which "efficient" levels of investment are achieved and what factors lead to over and underinvestment (von Hirschhausen, 2008).
+Moreover, the empirical evidence from cases of overinvestment or underinvestment is rare.
+Therefore, the outcome of incentive regulation regarding investments is ambiguous, and that regulators in practice tend to adopt a combination of different regulatory incentive mechanisms in order to achieve their objectives.

-2.1 Power Sector Reform and Network Regulation in Norway
+2.1 Power sector reform and network regulation in Norway

-Norway was among the first countries, after Chile and the UK, which embarked on power sector reform by unbundling the different elements of the electricity industry across the value chain.
-The generation and retail supply which are potentially competitive were separated from the transmission and distribution that are natural monopolies.
-Therefore, the distribution and transmission networks are subject to economic regulation.
+Norway was among the first countries, after Chile and the UK, to embark on power sector reform by unbundling the different elements of electricity industry across the value chain.
+This means generation and retail supply which are potentially competitive were separated from the transmission and distribution that are natural monopolies.
+Hence; the distribution and transmission networks are subject to regulation.
 The Norwegian Water Resource and Energy Directorate (NVE) were appointed as the sector regulator since Norwegian Energy Act came into effect in 1991.
-Unlike the other countries where the regulatory reform was often accompanied by transfer of ownership, the Norwegian power industry mainly remained under the state or local municipalities' control after the reform.
-Also, companies that are involved in both monopolistic (distribution or regional transmission) and competitive businesses (generation or retail supply) are required to keep them separated legally and/or financially.
+Unlike the other countries where regulatory reform was often accompanied by transfer of ownership, the Norwegian power industry mainly remained under the state or local municipalities' control after reform.
+Also, companies that involve in both monopolistic (distribution or regional transmission) and competitive business (generation or retail supply) are required to keep them separated either legally and/or financially2.